5 Top Free Python Libraries for Network Automation

 3. Genie

-Genie is a Python library developed and tailored to be used for automated network testing.
-For anyone new to network automation, my first recommendation is always to learn how to use the Genie CLI.
-In my opinion there is no better "bang for your buck" in the world of automation today.
 It is simple to use and immediately grants the engineer an incredible level of insight into the state of their network.
-Through using the Genie CLI, engineers are essentially able to capture and compare different snapshots of the network state and run an automated comparison to identify exactly what has changed.
+Using the Genie CLI, engineers can essentially capture and compare different snapshots of the network state and run an automated comparison to identify exactly what has changed.

 Let's imagine you were running OSPF within your network.
-By issuing the Genie CLI command "genie learn ospf", Genie will automatically run a massive volume of different OSPF-specific show commands and collate that information to document all of the OSPF details running within the network.
+By issuing the Genie CLI command "genie learn ospf," Genie will automatically run a massive volume of different OSPF-specific show commands and collate that information to document all of the OSPF details running within the network.
 Now, if we assume later down line connectivity in some part of the network was suddenly lost.
-Through reissuing the "genie learn ospf" command, the current OSPF state will be relearned, thus enabling Genie the ability to compare the current broken state to the original state.
+Through reissuing the "genie learn ospf" command, the current OSPF state will be relearned, thus enabling Genie to compare the current broken state to the original state.

 4. NCClient